1. Where to file a complaint

 a.
 Phase 1: the AMC or the Distributor

-If you have a complaint regarding your mutual fund investments, the first step to take is reaching out to the concerned fund company or your fund distributor.
-Every mutual fund company has an investor center that allows investors to reach out to them.
-You can call or email them through their website.
+If you have a complaint regarding your mutual fund investments, the first thing to do it to reach out to the fund house or fund distributor.
+Every mutual fund company has customer care through which investors can raise concerns.
+You can call or email them, as per your comfort.
 Alternatively, you can get in touch with your fund distributor or agent through whom you invested in the mutual fund.
 In most cases, either one of these methods would be enough to resolve your issue.

 b.
 Phase 2: SEBI

 In some cases, fund houses themselves may not be able to offer impartial solutions to investors.
 It is natural for a mutual fund company to want to protect themselves first.
 This is why all mutual fund companies come under the government body, SEBI (Securities and Exchange Board of India).
 To assist investors in getting their complaints addressed, SEBI has launched SCORES, which stands for SEBI Complaints Redress System.

 2. How to register a complaint with SEBI

 SCORES is an online portal on SEBI website where you can log complaints, send reminders and check the status of complaints.
 First, you need to fill in the necessary information in the respective columns to register and open an account.
 You will receive the login credentials by email.
 Confirm registration and login to air your grievance.

 Try to fill as many details as you can.
 It will be easier for SEBI to resolve your complaint at the earliest.
 After filing the complaint, they will send you a complaint registration number so that you can follow up.
 They take no more than 30 days to redress the grievance.

 On the SCORES page, you have the option to select the mutual fund after the columns for personal info.
 Under the mutual fund, you will see various complaint categories.
 Some of them are the delay of dividend payment, non-compliance with the promised attributes, delaying the redemption process, not giving a patient ear and so on.